interactive-fiction-class/interactive-fiction-class.github.io/homeworks/alexa_action_castle/alexa-action-castle.md

 ### Invite Beta Testers

-In order to submit your code you should invite the TAs a Beta testers.
-Here are the instructions on how to do this.
+In order to submit your code, you should invite the TAs as Beta testers.
+[Here are the instructions]() on how to do this.
 Our emails are:`artemisp@seas.upenn.edu`, `ldugan@seas.upenn.edu`.
 When you release a skill for beta testing you need to complete the Privacy and Compliance Component.
 You can safely answer *no* to all those questions.